rayl15/oasf/README.md

 OASF defines a set of standards for AI agent content representation that aims to:

 - Define common data structure to facilitate content standardisation, validation, and interoperability
-- Ensure unique agent identification to address content identity and consumption
+- Ensure unique agent identification to address content discovery and consumption
 - Provide extension capabilities to enable third-party features

 ### Open Agentic Schema Framework Server